jarchib/OpenWeatherAPI/README.md

 # OpenWeatherAPI
-Using an API call to open weather data source, creating a 5 day forecast for various locations
+A dynamic python script which uses an API call to open weather data source to create a 5 day low/high temperature forecast for various locations.